winterrdog/chosen-chat-app/README.md

 ## Frontend
 The front-end is a static HTML page that uses the backend API to send and receive messages.

+### Note: The front end is only styled for Desktop.

 #### The front-end is hosted here
 --> https://muchubatactics.github.io/chosen-chat-app/  <--